📥

 • CIDX

-• File types and names
+• File Types, Naming, and Deposition

 • File structure